danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

 1. Configure the authentication file for PgBouncer

-   When using PgBouncer, the application connects to the PgBouncer proxy service running locally on the VM while PgBouncer service in-turn connects to the Azure Database for PostgreSQL service using the credentials in *userlist.txt* file and configuration settings specified in the *Pgbouncer.ini* file
+   When using PgBouncer, the application connects to the PgBouncer proxy service running locally on the VM while PgBouncer service in-turn connects to the Azure Database for PostgreSQL service using the credentials in *userlist.txt* file and configuration settings specified in the *pgbouncer.ini* file

    >In a production environment you will not use the admin user for the Azure Database for PostgreSQL Single Server, but users with less privileges.